eclipse-iceoryx/iceoryx/doc/design/status_port.md

 However, it would need the full 64-bit and which is not needed when managing just two chunks.
 Hence, an `abaCounter` would need to be stored in a separate `std::atomic` variable.
-This would not work in for 64 bit systems, since we need to load both values in single atomic operation.
+This would not work in for 64 bit systems, since we need to load both values in a single atomic operation.
 Therefore this is not a viable alternative.

 #### Omit `ServiceDescription` and discovery